Spydus Integrated Library Management System

 Spydus10, Civica's integrated library management system uses the latest technologies and offers all the features needed to manage the changing needs of a modern library service.
 Our focus is on providing innovative patron-centric features to enable you to deliver a high level of service to your library community.
-Key features include our discovery OPAC with reader recommendations, mobile apps, cultural collections, business analytics, and e-content integration for a single point of discovery.
+Key features include our discovery OPAC with reader recommendations, mobile apps, archives, business analytics, APIs, and e-content integration for a single point of discovery.
 We also work with a wide range of library partners to ensure a seamless library technology experience.

 For library staff, our focus is to improve backend features to improve operational efficiencies though our web-based applications.
 Our software is fully customisable to meet your library needs.
 Our customers, from libraries of all types and sizes, include large consortia, public and government libraries, and schools and higher education institutions.

 Spydus10 is the result of us listening to you about what is important.